CatoRaymond-FS/CivVerse/Lauren Solivar - Character Profile.md

 Auren Solivar

-Nicknames: The Once-Light, Echo of the Flame, Brightborn, He-Who-Was-Almost
+Nicknames: The Once-Light, Echo of the Flame, Brightborn, The Crown that Burned
 Age: 13
 Tribe: The Prophets of Veyruhn
 Home: Ember Shrine, on the edge of the Horizon Spires